kjhscs2425/project-1-make-an-art-treetree226/readme.md

 2. What are two variables you could use so that when you change each variable, the drawing changes?

-Pen size.
 The variable, x, is an offset to move a body part that is symmetrical to another so it is repositioned.
+The variable, y, which helps slightly move circles away from each other to make a spiral for the pig's tail.

 3. Where is there repetition in your drawing?